segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/swift-ios/index.md

 >
 > Destination filters on mobile device-mode destinations are in beta and only supports Analytics-Swift, [Analytics-Kotlin](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/), and [Analytics-React-Native 2.0](/docs/connections/sources/catalog/libraries/mobile/react-native/).

-Use Analytics Swift to set up [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.
+Use Analytics-Swift to set up [destination filters](docs/connections/destinations/destination-filters/) on your mobile device-mode destinations.

 > warning ""
 > Keep [these limitations](/docs/connections/destinations/destination-filters/#limitations) in mind when using destination filters.